Xiao-tu233/Minecraft-TPA-Datapack/README.md

 4. Do `/datapack list` to make sure datapack is recognised.

 ## How to Use?
-Go wiki for usage: [wiki](https://github.com/Xiao-tu233/Minecraft-TPA-Datapack/wiki)
+Go docs for usage: [wiki](https://github.com/Xiao-tu233/Minecraft-TPA-Datapack/docs/en-us/index.md)

 ## Ending